 Whether you are watching your own bank account, or are in the business world, the economic crisis makes us all more careful with the ways we spend our money compared to before.

-People are constantly on the lookout for legitimate ways to make extra money and spend less at the same time.
+People are constantly on the lookout for legitimate ways to make extra money and how to spend less at the same time.

 Usually when we look at our budget and spending habits, we check to make sure we can afford to live.